arslandurrani/EF_CRUD_SQLite/README.md

-# Task2

-Application details

-NOTEs:

-.
-I am using SQLite as a DB
-.
-EF core as an ORM.
+# WPF - CRUD Application using EntityFrameworkCore and SQLite

+## Project Detail
+- Created on VS 2022 using C# .NET 6 WPF
+- EF as ORM and SQLite for DB storage

+### How to Run
-. no need to run any migration/update to create a DB, The DB will created automatically in the bin folder . just the App
+- No need to run any migration/update to create a DB, The DB will created automatically in the bin folder
+- Just Run the App